-A macro virus is a type of computer virus that could be stored in macros within a Microsoft 365 file (such as a document, presentation, workbook, or template), or within any ActiveX control, COM add-in, or Microsoft 365 add-in.
+A macro virus is a type of computer virus that could be stored in macros within a Microsoft 365 file (such as a document, presentation, workbook, or template), or within any ActiveX control, COM add-in, or Office add-in.
 We refer to macros, ActiveX controls, and add-ins as "Active content".

 Microsoft 365 files that have a macro in them have a different file extension to indicate that they have an embedded macro.
 For example, a normal modern Word document is a .DOCX file, but if a macro is added to the file it's saved as a .DOCM file.

 Likewise, a modern Excel workbook is a .XLSX file, and a modern PowerPoint presentation is a PPTX file, but if there are macros in them the Excel file becomes a .XLSM file and the PowerPoint presentation becomes a .PPTM file.

 For your protection, Office doesn't run active content, like macros, automatically unless the file has been marked as a trusted document or opened from a trusted location.
 It's usually not necessary to run a macro if all you want to do is view the content of a file or make simple edits to it.

 On older versions of Office, you'll may see a message that looks like this:

 Do not select Enable Content unless you're certain that you know exactly what that active content does, even if the file appears to come from a person or organization that you trust.